 Reheating Instructions:

-- Thawing: When you’re ready to reheat, let the frozen pork thaw overnight in the refrigerator.
+- Thawing: When ready to reheat, let the frozen pork thaw overnight in the refrigerator.

 - Microwave: Place the portion you want to reheat in a microwave-safe dish.
 Heat in short intervals (1-2 minutes) to avoid overcooking.

-- Slow Cooker: For a larger batch, use a slow cooker on low heat for 2-3 hours or until fully warmed.
+- Slow Cooker: For a larger batch, use a slow cooker on low heat for 2-3 hours, or until the dish is fully warmed.

 📌 Did you try this recipe?